Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Experiments

 Figs.~\ref{Fig:amazon_time_b} and~\ref{Fig:amazon_time_T}-\ref{Fig:all_time_T} compare the execution time under different budgets and different numbers of promotions, respectively.
-As shown in Fig.~\ref{Fig:amazon_time_b}, when $b$ varies, \algo\ requires the least execution time for most cases.
+As shown in Fig.~\ref{Fig:amazon_time_b}, when $b$ varies, \opt{short}{\salgo}\opt{full}{\algo} requires the least execution time for most cases.
 HAG suffers from finding numerous combinations of seeds for a large budget.
 PS requires much time to search for maximum influence paths to evaluate the influence of a user.
-As $b$ becomes larger, the execution time of \algo\ only slightly increases since TMI quickly selects influential nominees by MCP according to the cost and increment on important-aware influence for each candidate nominee.
+Although DRHGA only selects users, it takes more time than BGRD since the selection process is repeated for each item.
+As $b$ becomes larger, the execution time of \opt{short}{\salgo}\opt{full}{\algo} only slightly increases since TMI quickly selects influential nominees by MCP according to the cost and increment on \opt{full}{important-aware }influence for each candidate nominee.
 PS is less sensitive to $b$ since it employs a discounting strategy to estimate a seed's influence under the impact of selected seeds.
-On the other hand, as shown in Fig.~\ref{Fig:amazon_time_T}, \algo\ requires a low overhead to find promotional timings due to an efficient search with pruning in TDSI, whereas the baselines greedily assigning the promotional timings tend to suffer from larger $T$.
-To show the scalability of \algo, Fig.~\ref{Fig:all_time_T} compares the execution time of \algo\ on different datasets (in the order of the number of users in the social network).
+On the other hand, as shown in Fig.~\ref{Fig:amazon_time_T}, \opt{short}{\salgo}\opt{full}{\algo} requires a low overhead to find promotional timings \opt{short}{since it assigns the promotions by TMI and DRE, which are less sensitive to $T$}\opt{full}{due to an efficient search with pruning in TDSI}, whereas the baselines greedily assigning the promotional timings tend to suffer from larger $T$.
+To show the scalability of \opt{short}{\salgo}\opt{full}{\algo}, Fig.~\ref{Fig:all_time_T} compares the execution time of \opt{short}{\salgo}\opt{full}{\algo} on different datasets (in the order of the number of users in the social network).
 The time increases not only as the number of users increases but also as that of items increases (e.g., so the time on \textit{Gowalla} and \textit{Amazon} are similar) due to the propagation of item impact.